Back-to-School SAFETY TIPS

-This year, many adolescents will return to school after prolonged closures.
-It’s important they feel safe and supported as the school year kicks off.
-Following a few safety tips can help prevent children and teens from suffering serious injuries
+This year, many children will return to school after prolonged closures.
+It’s important they feel safe and supported.
+Follow these important safety tips to help prevent injuries this school year!

 Walking to School

-Everyday in the U.S. more than 40 kids are hit while walking to school.
+More than 40 kids are hit while walking to school EVERYDAY in the U.S.

 - Children should only walk to school alone if they are old enough and ready to make the walk safely.